 By varying the Eb/No parameter, you can produce BER curves, and compare the results of the model with theoretical results.
 Note that the model achieves expected theoretical results[ 1 ] for QPSK with the nonlinearity off.
 Furthermore, you can see the effects the nonlinearity has on overall BER.

-For further experimentation, try changing the value of the SNR on the AWGN channel block, or changing the power of the interference signal.
+For further experimentation, try changing the value of the Eb/No parameter on the AWGN channel block, or changing the power of the interference signal.
 To change the power of the interference signal, open the Interference with Nonlinearity subsystem, and modify the gain value.

 The Raised Cosine Transmit Filter and Raised Cosine Receive Filter blocks use a simple filtering method to perform pulse shaping.
 You can find an example showing more efficient pulse shaping implementations at: Pulse Shaping Filter Design